activatedgeek/function-space-map/README.md

 We use pretrained ResNet checkpoints from [Flaxmodels](https://github.com/matthias-wright/flaxmodels).
 To use them, simply specify `--model-name=resnet50_pt` or `--model-name=resnet18_pt` in conjunction with other arguments above.

+Note that when using with CIFAR-10, we need to resize the images to `224 x 224` to be compatible with pretraining.
+We provide the resized versions via the argument `--dataset=cifar10_224`.
+We specify context dataset for `L-MAP` as `--ctx-dataset=cifar100_224`.

 ### Evaluate